Newsmedianews ads

 and okay might somehow fit in here

-If car alarms had been then Ilyiad would never
+If car alarms had been then Ilyiad might never

 and I know that sounds strange but it’s strange sounds that matter